How to Install IP CCTV Camera

 Case Study: A corporate office in India placed IP cameras at all entrances and near the server room.
 This setup not only provided comprehensive surveillance but also allowed the IT team to monitor server access in real time, improving data security.

-Steps to Install IP Security Camera: Choose the Right Equipment
+Steps to Install an IP Security Camera: Choose the Right Equipment

 Not all IP cameras are the same.
 For businesses, opt for cameras with features like